joshbronson-lsst-work/make-tom/README.md

 and paste the data from the CSV into the appropriate fields.
 Select the region you want from the list [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
-You may choose to simply use the zone closest to you unless you need a feature you need in another region, or unless the features you need are priced differently.
+You may choose to simply use the region closest to you unless you need a feature that's only available or priced differently in another region.
 Testing for this guide was done in the `us-west-1` region.

 ### Installing eksctl

 Install eksctl using the instructions [here](https://docs.aws.amazon.com/eks/latest/eksctl/installation.html).
-This tool provides a ssimplified interface, compared to the AWS cli, for managing Kubernetes clusters, but you will still need the AWS cli tool for some steps.
+This tool provides a simplified interface, compared to the AWS cli, for managing Kubernetes clusters, but you will still need the AWS cli tool for some steps.